 Since 2004, SteelSeries has released several Siberia headsets: V1, V2, V3, and elite.
 The Siberia V2 is arguably the most classic of them.
 But after the interruption of the product line, SteelSeries finally released the upgraded Siberia 200 gaming headset.
 Siberia 200 headset inherits the appearance of the Siberia V2, and has been upgraded on the basis of the V2.
-It has a new name and comes with 7 different colors.
+It has a new name and comes in 7 different colors.

 Siberia 200 headset’s appearance is a comprehensive inheritance of V2.
-They use similar adaptive headbeams and closed half-wrap ear cup designs.
+They use similar adaptive head beams and closed half-wrap ear cup designs.
 So, what are the main differences between the Siberia 200 and V2?

 - 7 colors available;